google/cadvisor/docs/runtime_options.md

 --perf_events_config="" Path to a JSON file containing configuration of perf events to measure.
 Empty value disables perf events measuring.
 ```

+Core perf events can be exposed on Prometheus endpoint per CPU or aggregated by event.
+It is controlled through `--disable_metrics` parameter with option `percpu`, e.g.:
+- `--disable_metrics="percpu"` - core perf events are aggregated
+- `--disable_metrics=""` - core perf events are exposed per CPU.

+Aggregated form of core perf events significantly decrease volume of data.
+For aggregated form of core perf events scaling ratio (`container_perf_metric_scaling ratio`) indicates the lowest value of scaling ratio for specific event to show the worst precision.

 ### Perf subsystem introduction

 One of the goals of kernel perf subsystem is to instrument CPU performance counters that allow to profile applications.